D2R-Reimagined/wiki-content/Patch_Notes/testing.md

     - +25% Bonus to Attack Rating

 #### The Cat's Eye
-- Base Item: amu
+- Base Item: Amulet
 - Item Level: 50 (was 58)

 #### The Eye of Etlich
-- Base Item: amu
+- Base Item: Amulet
 - Item Level: 1 (was 20)

 #### The Mahim-Oak Curio
-- Base Item: amu
+- Base Item: Amulet
 - Item Level: 12 (was 34)
 - Rarity: 7 (was 10)

 #### The Rising Sun
-- Base Item: amu
+- Base Item: Amulet
 - Item Level: 60 (was 73)
 - Properties:
   - Changed: